Meet me at the intersection of creamy comfort food and fabulously fresh for a big, cheesy, and (yes!) healthy serving of Chicken Pesto Pasta.

 - Whole Wheat Pasta.
 One of my absolute favorite ways to instantly make any recipe healthier without a scrap of extra work is to use a whole grain option instead of white.
 Whole grains are higher in fiber, protein, and nutrients.

 - Mozzarella.
 No chicken pesto pasta bake would be complete without some nice, melty Italian cheese.
 For an elevated flavor, try swapping fontina, smoked provolone, or a mix of cheeses.
-A sprinkle of Parmesan on top is the finishing touch.

 - Cherry Tomatoes.
 A classic, perfect pairing with pesto.
 Their color makes the pasta beautiful too.

 - Frozen Spinach.
 Sneak healthy addition #2.
-Spinach is ultra mild and its green color is camouflaged by the pesto, so even picky eaters won’t suspect it.
+Spinach is ultra mild and its green color is camouflaged by the pesto, so picky eaters won’t suspect it.

 - Fresh Basil.
 A lively addition to give the pasta additional freshness.